Andyinater/AutoGen_IterativeCoding/README.md

 Currently this Repo only works to produce python code.
 With some work, this can be adapted.

 # How it Works
-The program runs in two phases: the Planning Phase, and the Iterative Phase.
+The program runs in two phases: the Planning Phase, and the Iteration Phase.

 ## Planning Phase
 The planning phase consists of a chat between the human user (Manager) and an AI Planner assistant (Planner).
 The Manager is first prompted: